DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 These are things we can incorporate with the experiment log quests.
 We can make objects interactable for the sake of quests.

 - Find a tome within one of the earlier levels.
 Equip it and use it to reach the end of the run.
+- There is a room with a locked door in it.
+Open it while carrying (x)
 -